piotr-iohk/token_minter/README.md

 ```

 ### Limitations

- - payment address needs to have only one utxo
- - tokens are minted from single utxo therefore the script waits until previous minting tx is done
+It is advisable that payment address (from which minting is done) has only one utxo for smooth operation.
+It _should_ work most of the cases if there are more utxos there though.